 Satisfaction brought it back

-It's fine, slightlhy milder but not much difference really and healthier for those who have to watch their salt intake.
+The reduced-salt version is fine; it's slightly milder but not very different, really, and it's healthier for those who have to watch their salt intake.

 How do you feel about Marmite?